18F/open-data-maker/CONTRIBUTING.md

 Treat commit messages as an email message that describes what you changed and why.

-The first line of the commit log must be treated as as an email subject line.
+The first line of the commit log as an email subject line.
 It must be strictly no greater than 50 characters long.
 The subject must stand on its own and not only make external references such as to relevant bug numbers.